 Corticosteroids are synthetic and include prednisone, prednisolone, dexamethasone, and triamcinolone.
 They work by binding to the glucocorticoid receptor, which up-regulates the expression of anti-inflammatory proteins, and represses pro-inflammatory proteins.

 Corticosteroids include oral medicines (given by mouth), medicine that is delivered directly into a vein (intravenously or IV), muscle (intramuscularly), and medications in spray form to reduce inflammation and itching.
-When steroids are given, there might be some side effects (short-term and long-term) such as: an increase in hunger, increase in thirst, calcium deposits (calcinosis cutis), and loss in energy.
+When steroids are given, there might be some side effects (short-term and long-term) such as an increase in hunger, increase in thirst, calcium deposits (calcinosis cutis), and loss of energy.

 2. Antihistamines